dm03514/computer-assisted-debugging/README.md

 # computer-assisted-debugging
 Heuristic based debug engine.
-A happy medium between structured anomaly detection and unstructured/playbook based debugging
+A happy medium between structured anomaly detection and unstructured/playbook based debugging.

+Computer Assisted Debugging

+Debugging software is a foundational skill for software engineering.
+Unfortunately, industry and academia do a poor job of teaching it.
+This results in a wide range of skills between effective debuggers and ineffective debuggers.
+Computer assisted debugging provides a way for effective debuggers to encode their strategies and approaches into executable playbooks, by modeling debugging as a graph.
+We see this with artifacts like playbooks.
+In much the way there are patterns for software construction and playbooks for service operation there exists patterns and playbooks for debugging.
+I think as an industry we can do much better job of teaching techniques to assist in debugging.

 ### Commands